YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 The anti-torp shields are nice enough too, but not much of a gamechanger considering her job description - speaking of which, unlike Alabama you *could* use her as a boss fleet flag without throwing away part of her skillset, but the less concentrated barrage means she's at her best whem she's fighting more mobile Medium/Heavy bosses who may or may not have adds too.
 *About her gun...* it's an interesting piece of kit, with its +10% Damage for the first two volleys, but it only really works on Littorio or when hunting Sirens (assuming you don't have BB with preloaded/accelerated volleys).

 ![BB](https://azurlane.koumakan.jp/w/images/d/d0/Super_Gamer_Kizuna_AIChibi.png "BBakyu") - **[Super Gamer Kizuna AI](https://azurlane.koumakan.jp/Super_Gamer_Kizuna_AI)**
 * Skill:
-  * Gain +30% Main Gun CritRate and increase her Main Gun Scatter by +1; also, 70% chance every 16s to fire a special [barrage](http://p7.qhimg.com/t01493e3bb4e0ed2864.gif).
+  * Gain +30% Main Gun CritRate and increase her Main Gun Scatter by +1; also, 70% chance every 16s to fire a special barrage (very scattershot single large AP shots and torpedoes).
-    * The 20 SHELLS deal 62bdmg with 110/90/70 mods; the 6 TORPS deal 114bdmg with 80/100/130 mods.
-Their damages are modified by 100% of the relevant stats.
   * Gain +25% Evasion and Accuracy.

-* Recommended Loadouts:
-  * [Lategame Bossing] 406MK6 (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
-  * [General Purpose] 406MK6 (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; Super Heavy Shell
-  * [Poverty] 406MK6; Triple 155mm Mounted Gun; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 - Desc: An upgrade to Washington.
 >Though she may not look much like the part, BB AI does live up to her title; between the very significant crit boost (for which the +1 scatter may as well not be there, insubstantial as it is), the hilariously scattershot but poweful barrage clearing the field for the Main Guns and access to CL defensive guns, there's very little not to like here.
 The Accuracy and Evasion boosts are nice to have, too, but not exactly worthy of prime time - especially as the +Acc ends up compensating for her lower-than-usual base stat.

 ### Tier 1.5:
 ---